sair-lab/AirSLAM/README.md

 ## :writing_hand: TODO List

 - [x] Initial release. :rocket:
+- [ ] Support more GPUs and development environments
-- [ ] Support SuperGlue as feature matcher
+- [ ] Support SuperGlue as the feature matcher
 - [ ] Optimize the TensorRT acceleration of PLNet